Presentation

 - Videos are converted to WebM and a preview image is generated from the first frame.

-The AVIF, MP3, and WebM formats are used for their great compression performance and their support (including mobile devices).
+The AVIF, MP3, and WebM formats are used for their great compression performance and their support (including on mobile devices).

 By default, The NoteWriter uses the external command ffmpeg